5/29/2020

 JAC to the rescue!
 This week's Jewelry Artisans Community Oldies but Goodies Challenge is all about lightweight pieces of jewelry.

-Here's my little selection, but why don't you hop over to the original look and have a look for more?
+Here's my little selection, but why don't you hop over to the original thread and have a look for more?

 1 Cat's Wire